Lee Lightfoot Rhodes: Socialist politician

-At the turn of the century, as the peoples party began to disintegrate, he joined many former populists and his brother Jake in the newly formed Social Democratic Party (later renamed the Socialist Party).
+At the turn of the century, as the Populist Party began to disintegrate, he joined many former Populists and his brother Jake in the newly formed Social Democratic Party (later renamed the Socialist Party of America).
 His experience, likeability, and wit served him well and earned him the respect of his colleagues.
 During this time he also became heavily involved in the Texas Farmers Union and organized new chapters across the state giving stump speeches for the party, which included guests like Eugene V. Debs and attended the Socialist national convention.
-However, with the onset of World War I his stepped away from the politics as the parties anti-war stances were widely unpopular.
+However, with the onset of World War I he stepped away from the politics as the parties anti-war stances were widely unpopular.

-In 1920 he returned on the scene as the Socialist candidate for lieutenant governor, but he was elevated to nominee for governor when the previous nominee dropped out before election day.
-After losing the election, the statewide socialist party did not run another ticket until 1926.
-During this time Rhodes briefly jumped ship and joined the progressive party to serve as an elector for Robert M. La Follette.
-After the election he joined a failed attempt to form a "Texas Labor Party" in 1926 before returning to the socialist party in 1928.
-In 1928 and 1930 Rhodes was the gubernatorial candidate for the socialist party but posted historically bad returns even for the socialist party (787 and 829 votes statewide respectively).
-In 1932 Rhodes, spurred on by the pro-union and New Deal policies of F.D.R. joined the Democratic party in order to run in the parties primary for state representative from Van Zandt county once again, but failed to win the nomination.
+In 1920 he returned to the scene as the Socialist candidate for lieutenant governor, but he was elevated to nominee for governor when the previous nominee dropped out before election day.
+After losing the election, the statewide Socialist Party did not run another ticket until 1926.
+During this time Rhodes briefly jumped ship and joined the Progressive Party to serve as an elector for Robert M. La Follette.
+After the election he joined a failed attempt to form a "Texas Labor Party" in 1926 before returning to the Socialist Party in 1928.
+In 1928 and 1930 Rhodes was the gubernatorial candidate for the Socialist Party but posted historically bad returns even for the Socialist Party (787 and 829 votes statewide respectively).
+In 1932 Rhodes, spurred on by the pro-union and New Deal policies of F.D.R. joined the Democratic Party in order to run in the Democratic primary for state representative from Van Zandt county once again, but failed to win the nomination.